PaaaulZ/PhotoViewerOutOfMemoryNoMore/README.md

 Search for the string **ICC_PROFILE** and just change a random letter (for example make it ICC_aROFILE).

 You can now normally open the image on every computer without needing the patch

-## Credits to [Mutegram](https://github.com/mxs42/mutegram/tree/master) for the ready to use signature scan and patch code!